 Whether at the grocery store or a farm, see if there are unusual produce offerings that you can support.
 Heirloom tomatoes, for example, are getting easier to find because more customers are asking for them.

+Agriculture can be the solution to some of the world’s most pressing challenges—including unemployment, obesity, and climate change.
+These innovations simply need more research, more investment, and ultimately more funding.
+Sustainable agriculture and preservation of farmland are green choices.
 Promoting biodiversity and localized farming is a crucial piece of the conservation puzzle.
 You can make a complex problem a little more simple by supporting your local farmers.